Democrats of the Left: Leadership of Piero Fassino

-During the party's second national congress in November 2001, Piero Fassino, a mainstream social democrat, was elected secretary with 61.8% of party members' votes.
+During the party's second national congress in November 2001, Piero Fassino, a mainstream social-democrat, was elected secretary with 61.8% of party members' votes.
 In the event, Giovanni Berlinguer, endorsed by left-wingers, democratic socialists, and the Italian General Confederation of Labour (CGIL) trade union, gained 34.1%, while Enrico Morando, from the liberal right-wing, got 4.1%.
 Contextually, D'Alema was elected president.
 During the third national congress in February 2005, Fassino was re-elected with 79.0% of the vote.
-While no-one stood against Fassino, left-wing candidates ran for congressional delegates: the DS Left-wing – Returning to win motion/list won 14.6% of the vote, DS Left-wing for Socialism 4.0%, and the Ecologist Left 2.4%.
+While no one stood against Fassino, left-wing candidates ran for congressional delegates: the DS Left – returning to win motion/list won 14.6% of the vote; DS Left for Socialism, 4.0%; and the Ecologist Left, 2.4%.